 If a taxpayer receives a notice that an abatement claim is denied in whole or in part, no further review of the claim is available within DOR.
 However, an appeal can be filed with the Appellate Tax Board (ATB) within 60 days of the notice of denial.
 This appeal must be received by the Appellate Tax Board or be postmarked by the United States mail on or before the 60th day from the notice of denial.
 Taxpayers whose claims are deemed denied after not consenting or withdrawing consent to extending DOR's review time beyond six months may appeal the denial to the ATB within six months of the deemed denial.
 See AP 629 for information on filing an appeal with the Board.

-Effective for abatement applications filed on or after July 1, 2003, DOR may now deny an incomplete abatement application if the taxpayer fails to supply information requested by the Department within 30 days.
+DOR may deny an incomplete abatement application if the taxpayer fails to supply information requested by the Department within 30 days.
 Following a denial of an unsubstantiated abatement application, the taxpayer may file a new, properly substantiated abatement application with the Customer Service Bureau of the Department within the statutory time limitations.
 In the alternative, the taxpayer may appeal to the Appellate Tax Board or the Probate Court on the merits within the time limitations of G.L. c.
 62C, § 39.
 Any subsequent application for abatement must meet the time limitations for filing for an abatement without regard to the prior filing.

 For more information call or write: